 - \circ $\,$ Make an anchor chart of volume, pace, articulation, and pitch. - Apply concepts to a class text. - Apply the voice work to a particular text.
-It can be a general text (familiar nursery rhyme, poem, part of a story), or something drawn specifically from a current curriculum topic (e.g., a paragraph about hurricanes, an excerpt from a historical speech, etc.). - Model walking to the front of the room and "slating". - Tell students that slating is when you state your name and introduce what you will be reciting in a strong clear voice. - For example, say, ""My name is and I'm going to explain the three branches of government".
-Speak the chosen text using the concepts that students have learned. - Ask students what techniques they recognized. - Using a text from class, such as dialogue from a play or a story, have students practice using techniques of vocal expression to speak how they think the characters would have spoken based on the qualities of the character described in the text. - Remind students to try articulating how the character would and to speak from their diaphragm. - Refer to the different vocal qualities on the anchor chart as needed. - Arrange students in pairs.
-Assign (or allow pairs to choose) two characters from a text.
-Students should use what they learned about vocal qualities to speak as that character. - Allow students to perform their character for the class.
+It can be a general text (familiar nursery rhyme, poem, part of a story), or something drawn specifically from a current curriculum topic (e.g., an excerpt from a historical speech, dialogue from a novel, etc.). - Model walking to the front of the room and "slating". - Tell students that slating is when you state your name and introduce what you will be reciting in a strong clear voice. - For example, say, "My name is , and I'm going to recite the beginning of the Gettysburg Address".
+Speak the chosen text using the concepts that students have learned. - Ask students what techniques they recognized. - Have individual students come to the front, slate and speak the selected text. - Incorporate the concept of characterization.

+- Discuss vocal expression and vocal qualities that characters take on. - Explore using different combinations of voice work to see how they might change a character (e.g., quiet, slow and high-pitched; loud, fast, and mumbly; melodic with many highs and lows and volume shifts; etc.). - Have students practice each technique together. - Using a text from class, such as a memoir or excerpt from a novel, have students come to the front of the class and use techniques of vocal expression to speak how they think the character would have spoken based on the qualities of the character described in the text. - Remind students to try articulating how the character would and to speak from their diaphragm. - Refer to the different vocal qualities on the anchor chart as needed.